gerhynes/aws-notes/certified-cloud-practitioner/README.md

 - Abstracts away the underlying infrastructure and bills are based on the execution of your business task
 - Can scale-to-zero meaning when resources are not in use they cost nothing

-Serverless implies pay-for-value, you don't pay for idel servers.
+Serverless implies pay-for-value, you don't pay for idle servers.

 An analogy could be energy rating labels.
 Some services are more serverless than others.